Coveo Usage Analytics FAQ

 Depending on your context, you may want to avoid users obtaining these result items when they first access your search interface (

 interfaceLoad events) (see Prevent Queries Without Keywords).

-If you want to keep these result items being displayed to your users, you can also exclude these queries from your reports.
+If you want to display these result items to your users, you can also exclude these queries from your reports.

 If you already disabled empty queries in your search interface after it loads the first time and still have several n/a keyword occurrences in your reports, you may need to further investigate the situation as it might be the result of an implementation issue.

 How long does it take for a new event to be available in reports?

 The search analytics service handles events asynchronously.
 Typically, your events will be available within 15 minutes.

 In the following screen capture, the search event count is two, but the sum of the search event count in the table is three.

 The table shows both all Clicked Search Result values by user query, and the Search Event Count.
 The same query can result in many items being clicked by the user.
 The sum of the Search Event Count (3) isn’t the same as the global number of search events submitted (2) by users, since the user might click two different results for the same query.